datafolklabs/drest/doc/source/quickstart.rst

 Authentication
 ^^^^^^^^^^^^^^

-By default, drest.api.API.auth() just appends its params to the URL.
-You can name the parameters however you want them passed as.
+By default, drest.api.API.auth() is not implemented, however other specific API implementations will likely require that auth() be called.
+The following is just an example... please see the documentation for the API implementation you are using to determine how to use api.auth():

 .. code-block:: python

-    # Appends: ?api_user='john.doe&password='XXXXXXXXXXXX'
     api.auth(api_user='john.doe', password='XXXXXXXXXXXX')

-Note that authentication may not be necessary for your use case.
+Note that authentication may not be necessary for your use case, or for read-only API's.

 Making Requests
 ^^^^^^^^^^^^^^^

-Requests can be made openly by specifying the method (GET, PUT, POST, DELETE), as well as the path (after the baseurl).
+Requests can be made openly by specifying the method (GET, PUT, POST, DELETE, ...), as well as the path (after the baseurl).

 .. code-block:: python